Leg bye: Scoring leg byes

-If the batter was attempting neither of these, and the ball hits their body, it is a dead ball and runs may not be scored.
-If the batter attempt to score runs in this instance, the fielding team may attempt to run either of them out.
+If the batter was attempting neither of these, and the ball hits his body, it is a dead ball and runs may not be scored.
+If the batsmen attempt to score runs in this instance, the fielding team may attempt to run either of them out.
 If the batting pair complete such a "run" when the ball is dead, the umpire signals dead ball, the run is not scored, and the batters must return to their wickets as before the run attempt.

 If it appears that the ball would have hit the stumps were it not for the batter's legs, the batter may be dismissed leg before wicket.

 Leg byes are the most common form of extras scored in Test cricket.
 The average number of leg byes scored in a Test match is about 20; in a 50 over game it is about 10.
 The most leg byes in a single test innings is 35, conceded by England against South Africa in the Proteas' tour of England, on 1 August 2008.